 In 1983, Dr. Malone received the NCTA Vanguard Award, one of the highest honors in the cable television industry.
 He has received many other awards and honors which include: TVC Magazine Man of the Year Award - 1981; Wall Street Transcript's Gold Award for the cable industry's best Chief Executive Officer - 1982, 1985, 1986 and 1987; Wall Street Transcript’s Silver Award in 1984 and 1989; Women In Cable's Betsy Magness Fellowship Honoree; University of Pennsylvania Wharton School Sol C. Snider Entrepreneurial Center Award of Merit for Distinguished Entrepreneurship; American Jewish Committee Sherrill C. Corwin Human Relations Award; Communications Technology Magazine Service and Technology Award; Bronze Award - 1993 Financial World CEO of the Year Competition; The Hopkins Distinguished Alumnus Award in 1994 and in 2004 the Hopkins Medal, the school’s highest award.
 He is also recognized as a Yale Sterling Fellow (Harkness Circle).

-Prior to joining Liberty in 2005, Maffei served as President and CFO of Oracle, Chairman, President and CEO of 360networks, CFO of Microsoft, and Chairman of the Board of Expedia.
-Previously, he has been a Director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts, and Starbucks Coffee.
+Prior to joining Liberty in 2005, Maffei served as President and CFO of Oracle, Chairman, President and CEO of 360networks, CFO of Microsoft and Chairman of the Board of Expedia.
+Previously, he was a director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts and Starbucks Coffee.

 Maffei is a member of the Board of Trustees of Dartmouth College and Council on Foreign Relations.
 He previously served as President of the Board of Trustees of the Seattle Public Library.

-He has an MBA from Harvard Business School, where he was a Baker Scholar, and an AB from Dartmouth College.
+He has a Master of Business Administration from Harvard Business School, where he was a Baker Scholar, and a Bachelor of Arts degree from Dartmouth College.

-Richard N. Baer - has served as Senior Vice President and General Counsel of Liberty Media Corporation and Liberty Interactive Corporation since January 2013.
-Previously, Mr. Baer served as Executive Vice President and Chief Legal Officer of UnitedHealth Group Incorporated and was formerly Executive Vice President, General Counsel and Chief Administrative Officer of Qwest Communications International Inc. Prior to joining Qwest, Mr. Baer served as chairman of the litigation department at the Denver law firm of Sherman & Howard L.L.C.
+Richard N. Baer – serves as Chief Legal Officer of Liberty Media Corporation, Liberty Interactive Corporation, Liberty TripAdvisor Holdings, Inc. and Liberty Broadband Corporation.
+Mr. Baer has been with Liberty since January 2013.
+Previously, Mr. Baer served as Executive Vice President and Chief Legal Officer of UnitedHealth Group Incorporated and was formerly Executive Vice President, General Counsel and Chief Administrative Officer of Qwest Communications International, Inc. Prior to joining Qwest, Mr. Baer served as chairman of the litigation department at the Denver law firm of Sherman & Howard L.L.C.

-Mr. Baer holds a bachelor of arts degree from Columbia University and a juris doctorate degree from Duke University.
+Mr. Baer serves on the Board of Trustees of National Jewish Medical Center.
+He holds a Bachelor of Arts degree from Columbia University and a Juris Doctorate degree from Duke University.